Designing coherent, cross-platform, AI-native products

 Every Surface, One Promise

 Cross-platform used to mean responsive: the same layout, gracefully squeezed.
 An adaptive product faces a harder version, because its surfaces do not share a layout to squeeze.
-A behavior renders as a chat message, a form, an email, a voice turn, or an interface the model composes on the spot.
+A behavior renders as a chat message, a form, an email, a voice turn, or an interface composed on the spot.
 What holds these together cannot be visual sameness.
-It is the promise underneath: the same facts, the same disclosures, the same available actions, wearing whatever clothes the channel requires.
+It is the promise underneath: the same facts, the same disclosures, the same actions, wearing whatever clothes the channel requires.

-The instrument for this is the renderer contract, and the useful analogy is accessibility testing.
-Nobody tests a screen by asking whether the disclosure exists somewhere in the markup; they test whether a person using a screen reader actually encounters it.
-Renderer contracts make the same demand of every surface: the fee is stated before the confirm control is reachable, the warning has salience appropriate to its severity, the cancel action is never more than one step away.
+The instrument is the renderer contract, and the useful analogy is accessibility testing.
+Nobody tests a screen by asking whether the disclosure exists somewhere in the markup.
+They test whether a person using a screen reader actually encounters it.
+Renderer contracts make the same demand of every surface: the fee is stated before the confirm control can be reached, the warning is as prominent as the risk is serious, the cancel action is never more than one step away.
 Placement and reachability, not mere presence.
-A rendering that cannot satisfy the contract on some channel does not ship on that channel, and every behavior carries a deterministic fallback layout for the day the generative path fails.
+A rendering that cannot meet the contract on some channel does not ship on that channel, and every behavior carries a deterministic fallback layout for the day the generative path fails.
 The fallback will be plain.
 It will also be correct, and correct-but-plain is the right floor for a product that moves money.

 Language is the other axis, and it is behavioral before it is lexical.
-Translating strings is the last step of localization, not the substance of it.
-A conversation profile localizes behavior: pacing, directness, formality, which examples land, how consent is asked for.
-The words change with the locale file; the disclosure changes with nothing.
+Translating strings is the last step of localization, not the substance.
+A conversation profile localizes behavior: pacing, directness, formality, which examples land, how consent is asked.
+The words change with the locale file.
+The disclosure changes with nothing.
 Copy itself is tokenized like color, stored as semantic keys with per-locale values, so the agent generating a screen and the model generating a sentence draw from the same vocabulary in every market.

 CHAPTER 8 · Part II